gary-rowe/BitcoinjEnforcerRules/README.md

 How would you detect that in your Maven build?

-You may think that the SHA1 and MD5 signatures would protect you, but in the event of a successful attack against Maven Central (or a mirror) they would match the digest of the downloaded artifact.
+You may think that the SHA1 signature would protect you, but in the event of a successful attack against Maven Central (or a mirror) they would match the digest of the downloaded artifact.
 In the absence of a controlled whitelist of permitted libraries there is little that can be done within the Maven environment to protect yourself against this kind of side-chain attack vector.

+## Why only SHA1?

+It should be noted that this plugin only uses the SHA1 algorithm for digest checking.
+[MD5 has been cryptographically broken](http://en.wikipedia.org/wiki/MD5) for a long time so is considered unsuitable for new projects.
+For the record, SHA1 is also broken, but not to the same degree and is the only alternative supported within the Maven system.
+This helps reduce the chance that an expert could manipulate the contents of the JAR to yield the same digest value whilst still containing the malicious code.

 ## A local whitelist